Affiliate links on Android Authority may earn us a commission. Learn more.

 Play games, even motion-controlled ones

 You don’t just have to stream music and video to your Chromecast, games are perfectly viable too.
 In fact, there are games designed specifically for the Chromecast available to download from the Play Store, so it’s not just a case of casting your Android display onto the big screen.
 You can see another list of supported partners here.

 Show off your vacation photos

-Chromecast already displays some pretty nice-looking wallpapers when it’s not casting your favourite shows, but you’re also free to customize the images and information displayed on big screen.
+Chromecast already displays some pretty nice-looking wallpapers when it’s not casting your favorite shows, but you’re also free to customize the images and information displayed on the big screen.
 Hop into the Home app and then into the Backdrop settings for your Chromecast, and you can select images from a variety of sources, including Google Photos, Facebook, and Flickr.

 Paired up with Google Home, you can also ask to display photos from a specific location, month, or person straight to your TV.
-If you’re a Google Photos users, you’ll find your images automatically sorted into various categories thanks to the service’s intelligence algorithms.
+If you’re a Google Photos user, you’ll find your images automatically sorted into various categories thanks to the service’s intelligence algorithms.
 This is a handy way to show off your latest vacation snaps.

 Enable Guest Mode